demerphq/smhasher/README.md

 I have tried to enhance the smhasher package to make it easier to test the scenario outlined above.
 Your mileage may vary.

+# BUILDING

+You will need cmake installed.

+The first time you build you will need to do something like this:

+    $ cmake .
+    $ ./make_smhasher

+The latter line will create a file based on the git status of your checkout called VERSION.h which is required for building.
+This is used to keep track of which version produced a given report.
+(Patches welcome to get CMake to do this for us.)

 # A New API for seeding Hash functions

 It would seem that smhasher was originally intended to test hash